BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/README.md

 - Contree/Colored_cladogram is also rooted with only one set of bootstrap values and uses cladogram to make the branches equal.
 This tree is very similar to ML_not_.

+- The difference is shown when looking at the branches length, the Treefile branches show 10.8 on the branch for Homo Sapiens, where the Contree branches a solid 10.
+Regardless of which tree, this number is large and  indicates multiple evoluationary changes.